 River otters are secretive in their behavior but are active year-round during the evening and from the hours of dawn to midmorning.
 They range in size from 34 to 54 inches in length and their weights can range from 7.4 to 34 lbs.
 They are characterized by a cylindrical-shaped body with short legs; a rudder-like tail; short, dense fur; and feet that are completely webbed and adapted for an aquatic lifestyle.

 In 2020, the river otter was taken off South Dakota’s state threatened species list.
-This delisting has allowed for a conservative trapping season; the first in modern times.
-This trapping season runs from November 1, 2020 to December 31, 2020 or until the conservative harvest limit of 15 river otters has been reached (whichever comes first).
+This delisting has allowed for a conservative trapping/hunting season; the first in modern times.
+This trapping/hunting season runs from November 1, 2023 to December 31, 2023 or until the conservative harvest limit of 20 river otters has been reached (whichever comes first).

 For an update on the current river otter harvest please view the following link: